e107inc/e107-easyshop/readme.txt

 Overwrite the EasyShop 1.3x files with the EasyShop 1.34 files, go to Admin Area > Plugin Manager > perform the upgrade for EasyShop.
 NOTE: this means that EasyShop 1.31 till 1.33 installations have to install and upgrade to 1.34 first before installing 1.4

 2e. from EasyShop v1.34
-Overwrite the EasyShop 1.34 files with the EasyShop 1.4 files, go to Admin Area > Plugin Manager > perform the upgrade for EasyShop.
+Overwrite the EasyShop 1.34 files with the EasyShop 1.43 files, go to Admin Area > Plugin Manager > perform the upgrade for EasyShop.

 2f. from EasyShop v1.4 till v1.43
-Overwrite the EasyShop 1.4x files with the EasyShop 1.5 files, go to Admin Area > Plugin Manager > perform the upgrade for EasyShop.
+Overwrite the EasyShop 1.4x files with the EasyShop 1.54 files, go to Admin Area > Plugin Manager > perform the upgrade for EasyShop.

 2g. from EasyShop v1.5x till v1.54
 Overwrite the EasyShop 1.5x files with the EasyShop 1.61 files, go to Admin Area > Plugin Manager > perform the upgrade for EasyShop.

+2h. from EasyShop v1.6x till v1.61
+Overwrite the EasyShop 1.6x files with the EasyShop 1.7 files, go to Admin Area > Plugin Manager > perform the upgrade for EasyShop.

 Quick Upgrading troubleshooting
 ===============================